Go With The Flow: Clean and Repair your Gutter System

 With the winter season upon us, our to-do lists turn into everything-about-the-holidays lists: shopping, decorating, meal planning, scheduling family trips.
-Unfortunately, home maintenance slumps further down the list, and some of our most crucial tasks get sidelined altogether, like cleaning and repairing gutters and downspouts.
+Unfortunately, home maintenance slumps further down the list, and some of our most crucial tasks get sidelined altogether, like cleaning and Eavestrough Installation of gutters and downspouts.
 When there’s so much merry fun and frolic to plan, who wants to think about the muck that’s been hiding overhead for months?
 But when that muck can end up costing you more money when the springtime rains come, there is no better time than now—when the leaves have stopped falling and before the harsh winter weather hits—to move the task to the very top of your list.

 It’s easy to put our gutters “out of sight, out of mind” when we can’t see what they have collected above from our comfortable vantage point on the ground.
 But the reality is that a heavy rain or one large snowstorm and a quick thawing can spell havoc for a home with clogged gutters and downspouts.

-It only takes a couple of inches of rain on the roof of an average-sized home to produce several thousand gallons of runoff.
+According to a reputable gutter installer in Austin, it only takes a couple of inches of rain on the roof of an average-sized home to produce several thousand gallons of runoff.
 Water weighs about 8 pounds a gallon, so that’s a lot of stress on a drainage system that isn’t functioning properly.

-When rainwater stands in gutters, any surface it stays in contact with will start to rot and break off, including the roof sheeting, roofing boards, and the fascia to which the gutters attach.
+As per SSR Roofing, when rainwater stands in gutters, any surface it stays in contact with will start to rot and break off, including the roof sheeting, roofing boards, and the fascia to which the gutters attach.
 Many a roof repair has been made due to clogged gutters—damage that could have been prevented with regular maintenance.

 Excessive rainwater in gutters can also hurt your landscaping, as water overflows and pools in flowerbeds along the side of the home.
 Your shrubs and plants may not be thanking you come spring for having endured a soggier winter.